007 Legends: Development

 Actor Daniel Craig provides Bond's likeness in the game, replacing previous actors in their respective stories.

-007 Legends was developed to coincide with the 50th anniversary of the James Bond film franchise.
-The game was released to coincide with the fiftieth anniversary of the James Bond film series.
-It incorporates the stories of six Bond films, one film chosen from each Bond actor's series of films, and retells them with an overarching narrative that ties them together, that of the progression of James Bond, from a newly christened agent on through becoming experienced as 007.
-The player goes through the classic Bond missions in the game playing as the Daniel Craig incarnation of Bond, as along the lines of the 2010 remake of GoldenEye 007 for the Nintendo Wii, and the PlayStation 3/Xbox 360 port called GoldenEye 007: Reloaded.
-At the announcement of the game on 18 April 2012, publisher Activision did not comment on which films would be remade in the game, but said that the upcoming Skyfall would serve as the final portion of the game.
+007 Legends was developed by Eurocom, who had previously worked on other James Bond games, such as The World Is Not Enough (2000), James Bond 007: Nightfire (2002), and GoldenEye 007 (2010).
+For the 50th anniversary of the James Bond film franchise, holding company Danjaq and video game publisher Activision contracted Eurocom to make a game that incorporated key moments from the franchise.
+Six James Bond films were selected for 007 Legends, with each film corresponding to one of the six actors who have played James Bond.
+Bruce Feirstein and Robin Matthews served as the screenwriters for the game.

 The game was first released in North America on 16 October 2012 for PlayStation 3 and Xbox 360.
 A Microsoft Windows release followed on 2 November 2012.
 The Wii U received the final platform release in December 2012.
 The game is available as physical optical disc media, as well as a digital release download via PlayStation Network and Xbox Live Marketplace on date of release, though it was removed off all other digital stores without warning in January 2013.
 A released was planned in Australia but later cancelled. and in the United Kingdom on 21 December 2012.
-The single player campaign includes one mission from each of the six actors' eras, being Goldfinger (Sean Connery), On Her Majesty's Secret Service (George Lazenby), Moonraker (Roger Moore), Licence to Kill (Timothy Dalton) and Die Another Day (Pierce Brosnan), with Skyfall (Daniel Craig) released as downloadable content for the Xbox 360, PS3 and PC and included on disc for the Wii U version.
-It remained the final James Bond video game for 8 years until November 2020, when it was announced a new Bond game, developed by IO Interactive, 007 First Light, had entered development.
+The single player campaign includes one mission from each of the six actors' eras (although Daniel Craig's likeness is used for Bond in all of them), being Goldfinger (Sean Connery), On Her Majesty's Secret Service (George Lazenby), Moonraker (Roger Moore), Licence to Kill (Timothy Dalton) and Die Another Day (Pierce Brosnan), with then-recent release Skyfall released as downloadable content for the Xbox 360, PS3 and PC and included on disc for the Wii U version.
+It remained the final James Bond video game until November 2020, when it was announced a new Bond game, 007 First Light, had entered development under IO Interactive.